 While there aren’t any tricks to influencing people, a consistent pattern of behavior is evident in those who are influential.
-This applies to business relationships as well as to personal ones, and to online ones as well as to face-to-face ones.
+This applies to business relationships as well as to personal ones and to online ones as well as to face-to-face ones.

-Four characteristics define those who motivate others without manipulating them --authenticity, integrity, servanthood, and passion.
+Four characteristics define those who motivate others without manipulating them -authenticity, integrity, servanthood, and passion.

 Authenticity is your ability to feel comfortable in your own skin and to project that confidence onto others around you.
-Authenticity is often offered as a common excuse for all sorts of bad behavior, though, but don't confuse authenticity with spontaneity.
+Authenticity is often offered as a common excuse for all sorts of bad behavior, though, so don't confuse authenticity with spontaneity.
 Spontaneity can be thoughtless and childish, like the shopper who spends hundreds of dollars just because there was a sale.
 Authenticity is disciplined and stable.

 Authenticity is disciplined and stable.

 Impropriety, too, often masquerades as authenticity, too, but is more dangerous than spontaneity!
 "Being yourself" ought never to conflict with societal norms.
-Impropriety -- breaking the rules for the sake of breaking the rules-- isn't authentic; it's just wrong.
+Impropriety - breaking the rules for the sake of breaking the rules - isn't authentic; it's just wrong.
 The common thread of both impropriety and spontaneity is actually the person’s discomfort with him or herself.
 This discomfort leads them to try to seek attention or affirmation from other people by behaving outside the bounds of social norms or morality.

 Integrity is close to, but different from, authenticity.
-Authenticity has to do with personality; sincerity is about morality.
+Authenticity has to do with personality; integrity is about morality.
 You need both for true influence, though.
 A good leader has to set a good example for her followers in order for them to believe her.
 No one wants to follow a hypocrite.
-A project coordinator who badgers others into volunteering, but does not invest volunteer work herself will quickly lose the respect of her staff.
+A project coordinator who badgers others into volunteering, but does not invest in volunteer work herself will quickly lose the respect of her staff.
 Trying to influence your friend to go jogging while not living a healthy lifestyle yourself probably won't be that successful.

 A good leader has to set a good example for her followers in order for them to believe her.
-No one wants to follow a hypocrite.

-Influential women demonstrate sincerity in different ways, depending on their place.
+Influential women demonstrate integrity in different ways, depending on their place.
 Mothers influence their children best, not by promising rewards or punishments, but by daily showing her care for and interest in her children.
 This results in her children seeing that her actions of care towards them line up with her instructions to them to be kind to others.
-As in every other relationship, a leader whose actions do not line up with her words will have either a small or a suspicious following.
+As in every other relationship, a leader whose actions don't line up with her words will have either a small or a suspicious following.

 The third necessary trait for influence is servanthood.
-Aubrey Hepburn may have gained fame through her extraordinary acting abilities, but touched more lives in her role serving as a UNICEF ambassador.
-Similarly, business owners, project leaders, and managers will be able to be more influential if their method of encouraging production is not to focus on the advancement of the company, but on the personal wellbeing of its employees.
+Aubrey Hepburn may have gained fame through her extraordinary acting abilities, but she touched more lives in her role serving as a UNICEF ambassador.
+Similarly, business owners, project leaders, and managers will be able to be more influential if their method of encouraging production is not to focus on the advancement of the company, but on the personal wellbeing of their employees.
 Any person who is truly driven by service, both to employees and customers, will ironically be exponentially more influential and successful than a person motivated by success alone.
 An influential leader will demonstrate a genuine interest in her followers.

-Any person who is driven by service, both to employees and customers, will be more influential and successful than a person motivated by success alone.
+Any person who is driven by service, both to employees and customers, will be influential and successful.

 Servanthood includes listening and reaching out to others to show that you care about them.
 In order to truly motivate people in any area of life, you must show that they matter to you.
 Remember their names.
 Remember their story and interests.
 Influence can only be genuine if people know that you care about them as much as you care about your business, your dream, your career, and your plans.
 Treating people as a means to an end is a method quickly discovered and always hated.
 No one, least of all those you want to influence, want to be used.